flightcontrol40/CS-383-Project/Docs/presentations/mvp_planning.md

 ### Clayton - Enemies
 * create a type of enemy which should:
 	* be able to deal damager to player
-	* be able to pathfind - needs coordination with Austin (implimenting enemy path in map?)
+	* be able to pathfind - needs coordination with Austin (implementing enemy path in map?)
 	* take damage from towers
 	* give player some money when killed

 ### Sohan - UI/Controls
 * create shop interface - might need coordination with Ankit (towers)
 * create controls to:
-	* place a tower - might need coordinatation with Ankit (towers)/Austin (tower place zones)
+	* place a tower - might need coordination with Ankit (towers)/Austin (tower place zones)
-	* select a tower - might need coordinatation with Ankit (towers)
+	* select a tower - might need coordination with Ankit (towers)
 * create win/lose screen? - might need coordination with Nate (win/lose conition)
 * start thinking about the upgrade tower menu